ULL-ESIT-PAI-2021-2022/2021-2022-pai-introduction-to-js1-adaldiaz-marcosrodriguez/slides/README.md

 # slides

-Use this directory to include a copy (PDF) of the slides of your project presentation
+In this directory you will find the slides of the work Introduction to JS

 ## Index